WNSL

-WNSL (100.3 FM, "SL100") is a Top 40 music formatted radio station licensed to Laurel, Mississippi, serving the Laurel-Hattiesburg Arbitron market.
+WNSL (100.3 FM, "SL-100") is a top 40 (CHR) music formatted commercial radio station licensed to Laurel, Mississippi, United States, serving the Laurel-Hattiesburg Arbitron market.
+The station is owned by iHeartMedia and the license is held by iHM Licenses, LLC.
+The studios are located with other sister stations on U.S. Highway 98 in West Hattiesburg.

 Programming

-SL100 is an affiliate of the syndicated Johnjay and Rich.
-It is also an affiliate of the syndicated On Air with Ryan Seacrest and Dawson McAllister Live.
+SL-100 is an affiliate of the nationally syndicated programs Johnjay and Rich and On Air with Ryan Seacrest.

+In recent years, the station ID can be heard as "WNSL Hattiesburg-Laurel".

 History

-WNSL-FM went on the air March 10, 1959, a simulcast of WNSL AM 1260 (today's WHJA at 890 AM).
+WNSL-FM went on the air March 10, 1959, as a simulcast of WNSL AM 1260 (today's WHJA at 890 AM).
 WNSL-AM-FM was founded by Granville Walters, a former news reporter and host at WAML, the first radio station in Laurel.
-Walters was the general manager of WNSL until 1983, and for most of those years, he reported the news in the morning drive slot.
-For years, WNSL-AM-FM had a country music format (the AM moniker was Dixie's 1260 for a time), and it was famous for the "Masonite Whistle", a music and news program broadcast from 6:00 - 6:30 a.m. and sponsored by Masonite Corporation, for the benefit of its employees.
+Walters was the general manager of WNSL until 1983 and for most of those years, he reported the news in the morning drive slot.
+For years, WNSL-AM-FM had a country music format (the AM moniker was "Dixie's 1260" for a time), and it was famous for the "Masonite Whistle", a music and news program broadcast from 6:00 - 6:30 a.m. and sponsored by Masonite Corporation, for the benefit of its employees.
 A common phrase used in the program was "for those getting up or those getting in", presumably to cater to employees of the night and morning shifts.
 This program continued as a simulcast on both AM and FM stations, despite changes in formats and call letters, until 1984.
-At one point, the FM format was changed to R&B and was known as Soul-100, before adopting the current Top 40 format in the late 1970s.
+At one point, the FM format was changed to R&B and was known as "Soul-100" before adopting the current Top 40 format in the late 1970s.
 The AM format remained country until the change in FM format.
 Then, the AM station broke off completely as R&B outlet WQIS "Super Q 1260".